Kyllingene/manners/README.md

 consisting of far more syntax and far less prose than is typical.
 This cannot be worked around, but any suggestions for improving the style or searchability of the pages would be welcome.

+In addition, extra long documentation lines will soft-wrap, ignoring indentation.
+This is fixable, but has not been fixed yet.

+External items (e.g. `extern crate`) are not yet implemented.

+## Stability

+The output of these manpages is subject to change, just as the HTML output of `rustdoc` is.
+Moreover, there are no guarantees this will continue to work: the output of `rustdoc-json` could also change at any time, or even be removed entirely, or the interface for generating the JSON could change.
+In any event, issues/PRs addressing breakages would be appreciated.

 ## Contributing